exercism/cpp/exercises/concept/freelancer-rates/.docs/instructions.md

 ## 3. Calculate the monthly rate, given an hourly rate and a discount

-Implement a function to calculate the monthly rate, and apply a discount.
+Implement a `monthly_rate` function to calculate the discounted monthly rate.
+It should have two parameters, an hourly rate and the discount in percent.

 ```cpp
 monthly_rate(77, 10.5)